Data Products

 - Assets: Lists all the data assets that are part of the Data Product.
 Clicking on an asset will take you to its dedicated page.

-The Data Product side panel
+The Data product side panel

 Integration Throughout Sifflet